Show Your Team You Love Them and Watch Performance Soar

 “Leadership is not an affair of the head.
 Leadership is an affair of the heart.”
 Kouzes and Posner

-One of the more introverted and process-oriented managers in the group, raised his hand and said “I love doing that type of work.
-But I don’t love to do _____” Although I don’t recall exactly what his disliked task was, the point was clear!
+One of the high Conscientious style and process-oriented managers in the group, raised his hand and said “I love doing that type of work.
+But I don’t love to do X.” Although I don’t recall what his disliked task was, the point was made clear!
 His task was more in her wheel-house then his.
-So they swapped tasks.

-My hope is that these ideas inspire you to get creative and think how you can activate greatness in your team by demonstrating you love them.
-Go ahead and ask them for their ideas too!
+My hope is that these ideas inspire you to get creative and think about how you can activate greater team performance by showing your team you love them.
+After all, actions speak louder than words.

 Lisa Holden Rovers, MSc, is a certified leadership coach and award-winning human resources professional.
 In 2005, she founded Workplace Matters to help small and mid sized organizations build a strong leadership culture – one where leaders develop the mindset, skill set and habits that inspire team members and influence results.
 Schedule a complimentary discovery session to begin the journey of becoming a leader with influence.